-Within our current residential programs, we will expand our current multifaceted activities, such as outings, fun community meals, trips to museums, and seasonal activities that will act like springboards to help residents move forward and develop skillful ways to communicate and manage anxiety.
+Within our current residential programs, we will expand our current multifaceted activities with the goal of helping and encouraging residents to become independent and comfortable in a community setting as well as having security in navigating community resources.
+Staff will encourage seasonal activities that will act like springboards to help residents move forward and develop skillful ways to communicate and manage anxiety.
 The Agency will further develop the resident volunteer program and encourage residents to sign up for volunteer programs in the community.

-Bethesda House is approved for a new construction, capital project.
-The residential program will increase from 34 beds to 60 permanent supportive housing beds.
+Bethesda House will open the new residential program Cara House in August 2023.
+The residential program will increase from 34 beds to 60 permanent supportive housing beds. ssistance